-Futures dip as chip stocks, Apple offset rising oil prices
+Wall St. eyes lower opening as chip stocks, Apple drop

-(Reuters) - U.S. stock index futures edged lower on Thursday, as the effect of higher oil prices was offset by declines in chipmakers, following a weak forecast from Taiwan Semiconductor, the world’s largest contract chipmaker.
+(Reuters) - Wall Street was on track to open lower on Thursday dragged by declines in chip stocks following a weak forecast from Taiwan Semiconductor, the world’s largest contract chipmaker.

-Shares of Apple (AAPL.O) were also off 1.3 percent in premarket trading.
+Apple (AAPL.O) shares were also off 1.7 percent in premarket trading.
 Brokerage Mizuho Securities USA said weak demand for iPhone 8 models could dent the company’s third-quarter forecast.

-Taiwan Semiconductor (TSMC) (2330.T), which is also an Apple supplier, lowered its own full-year forecast due to softer demand for smartphones and cut its outlook for global semiconductor industry growth this year.
+Taiwan Semiconductor (TSMC) (2330.TW), which is also an Apple supplier, lowered its own full-year forecast due to softer demand for smartphones and cut its outlook for global semiconductor industry growth this year.

-TSMC’s shares fell 4.3 percent, leading a host of chipmakers lower.
-Among them AMD (AMD.O) and Nvidia (NVDA.O) fell about 1.6 percent, while Intel (INTC.O) was off 0.4 percent.
+TSMC’s (TSM.N) shares fell about 5 percent, leading a host of chipmakers lower.
+Among them AMD (AMD.O) and Nvidia (NVDA.O) fell more than 2 percent, while Intel (INTC.O) was off 1.14 percent.

-Still not all reports were gloomy.
-American Express (AXP.N) was up 3.6 percent after the credit card issuer easily topped Wall Street profit estimates.

-Alcoa (AA.N) rose 5.4 percent after the aluminum producer reported strong results and raised it full-year earnings forecast.
+“We are in a digestion period where we are inundated with massive amounts of information.
+On balance, things look great, the (profit) growth rate is at mid 20 percent on S&P ... it certainly shows we’re off to a good to start,” said Art Hogan, chief market strategist at B. Riley FBR in Boston.

 Of the 52 companies among the S&P 500 that have reported first-quarter earnings through Wednesday, 78.8 percent topped profit expectations, according to Thomson Reuters data.